Personnel Committee Goals

 Quality Housing & Relocation Support

-- Increase oversight of privatized and government owned family housing and barracks to ensure quality housing is provided, health and safety hazards are properly addressed, abated and prevented, and utility rates are equitable.
+- Increase oversight of privatized and government owned family housing and unaccompanied housing to ensure quality housing is provided, health and safety hazards are properly addressed, abated and prevented, and utility rates are equitable.

 Education